gstupp/cdx/README.md

 The CD Extender utility helps in the navigation of very large directory trees by figuring out the target directory based on minimal input from the user (ideally just the last part of the pathname).
 In itself `cdext` is just a textual utility that searches for a pattern in text files, very much like `grep`.
-A wrapping shell function is supplied to do the actual moving around, as in this example
+A wrapping shell function is supplied to do the actual moving around, similar to the following

 ```
 CDX_FILE=${HOME}/.cdx_db